 Read the full article at Newsweek.

-Walter Kim became the NAE president in January 2020.
-He also serves as teacher-in-residence at Trinity Presbyterian Church in Charlottesville, Virginia, after ministering for 15 years at Boston’s historic Park Street Church.
-He has spent nearly three decades preaching, writing and engaging in collaborative leadership to connect the Bible to the significant intellectual, cultural and social issues of the day.
-He serves on the boards of Christianity Today and World Relief, and on the Advisory Council of Gordon College.
-Kim received his Ph.D. from Harvard University in Near Eastern Languages and Civilizations, his M.Div. from Regent College in Vancouver, and his B.A. from Northwestern University, and he is a licensed minister in the Conservative Congregational Christian Conference.
+Walter Kim became the president of the National Association of Evangelicals in January 2020.
+He previously served as a pastor at Boston’s historic Park Street Church and at churches in Vancouver, Canada and Charlottesville, Virginia, as well as a campus chaplain at Yale University.
+He preaches, writes and engages in collaborative leadership to connect the Bible to the intellectual and cultural issues of the day.
+He regularly teaches in conferences and classrooms; addresses faith concerns with elected officials and public institutions; and provides theological and cultural commentary to leading news outlets.
+He serves on the boards of Christianity Today and World Relief and consults with a wide range of organizations.
+Kim received his Ph.D. from Harvard University in Near Eastern Languages and Civilizations, his M.Div. from Regent College in Vancouver, and his B.A. from Northwestern University.

 Ed Litton was elected the 63rd president of the Southern Baptist Convention in June 2021.
 He has also served as senior pastor of Redemption Church in Mobile, Alabama, since July 1994.
 Prior to Redemption Church, he was a home missionary appointed to work in the evangelism office of the Arizona Southern Baptist Convention, and founded Mountain View Baptist Church in Tucson, Arizona.
 Litton holds a B.A. in religion and theatre from Grand Canyon University, an M.Div. from Southwestern Baptist Theological Seminary, and a D.Min. from The Southern Baptist Theological Seminary.